sonia2020/docs.sparc.science/pages/general/faq.md

 Validation tools can be developed that can automatically check dataset integrity and let you and the curation team easily spot missing values.

 ### Where can I find help on uploading my protocol to protocols.io?
 We’ve provided a brief tutorial [here](https://docs.google.com/presentation/d/1WhoLvOVRIbCzu3x30Dd0O1cC09ZGT4g0IFOf4Eq7yfI/edit).
-Please note this document changes a little as we get questions to improve readability,  More information is available on the protocols.io website.
+Please note this document changes a little as we get questions to improve readability,  More information is available on the protocols.io website.  eggrg

 ### I tried to join the SPARC group in protocols.io, but I can’t find it?
 The SPARC group is private so you need to be added as a member.
 Anita Bandrowski is the administrator.
 Please send her a message at her protocols.io user account: [https://www.protocols.io/researchers/anita-bandrowski](https://www.protocols.io/researchers/anita-bandrowski), including the email address you used to set up the protocols account.